ADHD Vs. Schizophrenia: Symptoms And Treatment

 Takeaway

 Schizophrenia and ADHD can be seen as similar disorders in that they both affect the brain, and they may both have significant effects on people’s daily lives.
-They may share certain risk factors, such as genetics, and they may both impact certain chemicals in the brain.
+They may share certain risk factors, such as genetics, and certain chemicals in the brain.
 That said, there tend to be several differences between the two disorders.
 While ADHD may cause inattentiveness, hyperactivity, and impulsiveness, schizophrenia tends to cause hallucinations, delusions, and changes in mood and behavior.
 Their treatments often differ as well.
 With proper support, often including in-person or online therapy, both conditions may be managed for a better quality of life.

 Taking steps toward treatment is brave